Appointments for residents of Hillsborough only per Town of Hillsborough Ordinance No. 755

 When your home and landscape is appropriately maintained to fire-safe standards, the threat to your home during a wildfire is reduced.
 Your home may be the most valuable investment you ever make.
 If you live in a high-risk fire hazard area, protect against the chance of losing that investment by implementing our fire-safe recommendations.

-Many properties and homes in the Town of Hillsborough are within the Wildland Urban Interface (WUI) area.
-WUI is the transition between wildland (unoccupied land) and human development.
-Communities like Hillsborough are at a greater risk for wildfire and must take preventative action to eliminate hazards and reduce risks.
+WUI, Wildland Urban Interface, is the transition between wildland (unoccupied land) and human development.
 The following pages contain best-practice actions all residents can take to reduce the risk of wildfire to their home and our community.
-It will also help homeowners understand and implement the requirements for homes and properties within the designated WUI area.
-The Central County Fire Department is committed to working with residents to ensure Hillsborough is properly prepared and protected against wildfires.
+It will also help homeowners understand and implement the requirements for homes and properties within designated WUI areas.
+The Central County Fire Department is committed to working with residents to ensure Burlingame and Millbrae are properly prepared and protected against wildfires.

 What is Defensible Space?

 Defensible space is essential to improve your home’s chance of surviving a wildfire.
 It’s the buffer you create between a building on your property and the grass, trees, shrubs, or any wildland area that surround it.